mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ## Sandcat

-The Sandcat plugin contains CALDERA's the default agent, which is written in GoLang for cross-platform compatibility.
+The Sandcat plugin contains CALDERA's default agent, which is written in GoLang for cross-platform compatibility.

 The agent will periodically beacon to the C2 server to receive instructions, execute instructions